ismailGunaydn/ToDo-List-Master/Readme.txt

 The `saveThemeToLocalStorage(themeName)` method saves the selected theme to localStorage, retaining the user's theme preference across visits.
 The `getThemeFromLocalStorage()` method retrieves the saved theme from localStorage for application theme consistency.

-Feel free to ask if you have any more specific questions or need further clarification on any part of the code!